 The Human Element: Workers, Visitors and Customers

 There are multiple names for general liability insurance (business liability insurance and general liability policy are a couple of these) but they all mean the same thing.
-This is the type of insurance that will cover you and your business should anyone who doesn’t work for the company, be harmed, injured or sustain any loss of personal property as a result of your business output or negligence.
+This is the type of commercial insurance that will cover you and your business should anyone who doesn’t work for the company be harmed, injured or sustain any loss of personal property as a result of your business output or negligence.
 Let’s take a look at an example—if you’re a toymaker and your product is defective to the point of injury, then you are open to being sued.
 Arguably this is only fair, as your company caused harm and the customer incurred costs as a result.
+If you have commercial insurance, it can provide coverage for legal fees and settlements, ensuring that your company doesn’t suffer financially due to an unforeseen accident.
 However, your professional liability insurance will pay for defense attorneys in the lawsuit, and ensure that the third party who has been harmed is covered with minimal financial loss to you.
-Liability insurance also covers any accidents or injuries sustained by non-workers on company grounds.
+This liability insurance also covers any accidents or injuries sustained by non-workers on company grounds.

 Looking for a custom solution?